weizman/temp-website/_posts/2020-02-02-js-anti-debug-2.md

 title: Javascript Anti Debugging - Abusing Chromium Devtools Scope Pane
 url: https://weizman.github.io/
 date: 01/09/2021
-description: Abusing the Chromium Devtools Scope Pane can allow execution of Javascript by the devtools while the main thread is paused by the debugger
+description: Abusing the Chromium Devtools Scope Pane can allow execution of Javascript by the devtools while the main thread is paused by the debugger.
+A walk through a very interesting discovery that JavaScript security researcher should very much be aware of.
 keywords: browsers, anti debugging, javascript, web, security, devtools, scope, research, debugger
 ---